These are the best discounts in the Great British Rail Sale

 Some examples of prices?

-These deals have all been checked by The Independent on the first day of the Rail Sale for travel on a range of dates in the second half of January.
+These deals were all checked by The Independent on the first day of the Rail Sale for travel on a range of dates in the second half of January.
 Availability and prices will depend on how much demand train operators expect; there will be fewer during half-term, for example.

 GWR

-Note: This piece is kept updated with the latest information